theisro/stm32sawwave/README.md

 Modify your Makefile to change STLINK and STM_COMMON to point them to the places you have installed and compiled these tools and libraries.

+Run

+  $ make

+to make the generator.bin file.

+  $ make burn

+to burn the file to your STM32 Discovery board.